JenieX/instagram--download-all-media/README.md

 In order to lower the chance of being detected as a spam.

 ### Download Session Popup
-It is related to how Instagram works.
+It is related to how Instagram works, otherwise, you will have to keep the tab focused.
 And in order for the download window to show up, you may need to allow it, as it is a `POPUP`.

 ### No Minimized Download window
 It is related to how Instagram works.
 And if the window is minimized, the download session will be paused.
 It will automatically resume download after maximizing the window though.